Colorado National Guard unit receives APS-2 gear in Estonia for DEFENDER-Europe 22

 |0

-This work, Colorado National Guard unit receives APS-2 gear in Estonia for DEFENDER-Europe 22 [Image 5 of 5], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Colorado National Guard unit receives APS-2 gear in Estonia for DEFENDER-Europe 22, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Colorado National Guard unit receives APS-2 gear in Estonia for DEFENDER-Europe 22

 LEAVE A COMMENT